Hinckley in Millard County, Utah — The American Mountains (Southwest)

 In about 1908 an Elementary School was built on Main Street, across from the stores.
 The building was two-story and cost $20,000.
 This building was torn down in 1968 and the park occupies the site.
 The monument was moved and restored by the Hinckley Youth City Council in 1996.

 Erected 1934 by Boy Scouts and the Daughters of the Utah Pioneers of Hinckley.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 20, 2013, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 312 times since then.
+It was originally submitted on October 20, 2013, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 507 times since then and 53 times this year.
 Photos: 1, 2. submitted on October 20, 2013, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.